HumzahChoudry/HumzahChoudry.github.io/_posts/2017-07-28-theres-a-new-mr-moneybags-in-town.markdown

 Have you ever heard that joke:

->You know what's 6 inches long, 2 inches wide and drive women wild?
+>You know what's 6 inches long, 2 inches wide and drives women wild?

 >A dollar bill